 "We've gathered that much," Giles said.
 "As a matter of fact, we have Maeve, the other Slayer, here in Buffy's body right now.
 It seems they've just traded places..."
 Then: "Yes, Anya, I know.
 Yes, yes, you were right...Sorry, Angel.
 We've actually, well, we've just..." he stuttered, "We've actually just received correspondence from Buffy, herself."

 "What?
 How?
 How is that possible?"

-letter.
-Buffy sent us a letter telling us where and, more importantly, WHEN she
+"A letter.
+Buffy sent us a letter telling us where and, more importantly, WHEN she is," Giles explained.

 "Oh," Angel said, obviously at a loss.

 "How did you know?"

 "Cordy.
 She had a vision."

 "Interesting that the Powers chose to get involved," Giles murmured.
 "Well, we're already in the process of trying to figure out a way to reverse this...uh...spell.
 Buffy gave us some details in her letter.
 We're researching the leads she provided.
 If you...or Cordelia... piece together anything more, please call immediately."
 Giles was about to hang up the phone when...